HP launches new Chromebooks for enterprise workers stuck at home

 The HP Elite c1030 Chromebook Enterprise has an edge-to-edge screen with optional HP Sure View Reflect, which makes it harder for someone to peek at your screen.
 It also has LTE connectivity, in case you need an alternative way to get on the internet.

 The HP Elite c1030 Chromebook Enterprise has a 13.5-inch diagonal 3:2 display with a 90.1% screen-to-body ratio, the highest ever on a Chromebook.
-The latest 10th Gen Intel processors combined with an active-cooling system enable intensive multi-tasking, Rhodes said.
+The latest 10th Gen Intel processors combined with an active cooling system enable intensive multi-tasking, Rhodes said.
 Battery life is up to 12 hours.

 The Chromebook’s integrated fingerprint sensor and built-in webcam privacy switch provide additional security for users and IT.
 It has Wi-Fi 6 wireless networking and optional LTE.
 The lid is made of 75% recycled aluminum, and the keyboard is made from 50% recycled plastics, while speakers use ocean-bound plastics.